LANDING ZONES

 • The pilot is then to make an application to the NEVHGC committee so that the NEVHGC committee can resolve whether or not to reinstate flying privileges.

-UNFRIENDLY LAND OWNER ENCOUNTERS
+LAND OWNER ENCOUNTERS

 • If confronted by the landowner, remain calm, apologise immediately for the intrusion, thank them for the safe landing, ask for the best exit route, pack up immediately (or bundle up if it’s not a long walk) and leave.